 Mature Size: 10-15' high and wide where winter temperatures allow.

-Flowers: Bright yellow, slightly fragrant flower spikes on branch tips.
+Flowers: Bright yellow, slightly fragrant, clustered spikes on branch tips.

 Bloom: Spring, summer, possibly into fall, depending on local microclimate.

-Fruit: Tan seed pod that opens explosively to eject bean-like seeds.
+Fruit: A tan seed pod that opens explosively to eject bean-like seeds.

 Roots: A nitrogen-fixing legume*.

 Toxic / Danger: The seeds are poisonous.